stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 every off-chain update of the payment channel state, or on-chain setup, deposit, withdrawal, etc.

 - e, the _executed iteration number_, is initialized to zero.
-It is incremented with every iteration submitted on-chain.
+It is updated to the most recent iteration number i that the participants agree to execute on-chain, such as a setup, deposit, or withdrawal.

 ### Computed Values